 Range of Sports, Markets and Bet Types

 First and foremost, any great betting site will offer a wide range of sports.
-From Aussie rules and soccer, to rugby and cricket – we’re looking for a site that’s loaded with options.
-For our stamp of approval, each site we recommended will also have a wide range of bet types.
+From Aussie Rules and soccer, to rugby and cricket – we’re looking for a site that’s loaded with options.
+For our stamp of approval, each site we recommend will also have a wide range of bet types.
 We’ll expect to see anything from accumulators and system bets, to engaging in-play features.

 Competitive Odds and Extra Features